vbd/vbd/README.md

 In parallel I would like to give young developers some tips and recommendations with the publication of my [fieldnotes](https://github.com/vbd/Fieldnotes) so that they don't make the same mistakes I did.

 __Developers are much more than just code monkeys!__ Greetings to a former project partner who called me and other project participants like that.
+I hadn't known the expression before.
+May you, too, occasionally experience enlightenment.

 ## Techstack